MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-EDA-quantitative.md

 ### The Integrated Postsecondary Education Data System (IPEDS)

-These data were collected on a subset of institutions that met the following selection criteria [@ipeds]:
+These data were collected on a subset of higher education institutions that met the following selection criteria [@ipeds]:

 * Degree granting